paztronomer/coding_notes/README_SQL.md

 11. Create temporary table and INSERT values.
 If using MS SQL, one could use GO.

 '''sql
--- CREATE temporal table, BETWEEN, GROUP BY
+-- CREATE temporal table and immediatly populate it
-CREATE TABLE fco_table AS
+-- with the results from a query, BETWEEN, GROUP BY CREATE TABLE fco_table AS
 SELECT unitname,reqnum,max(attnum) AS max_reqnum
     FROM pfw_attempt